gopher-fleece/gleece/README.md

 With Gleece, you can:
 - ✨ **Simplify** your API development process.
-- 📄 Automatically **generate OpenAPI v3.0.0 / v3.1.0** specification directly from your code.
+- 📝 Automatically **generate OpenAPI v3.0.0 / v3.1.0** specification directly from your code.
 - 🎯 Ensure your APIs are always **well-documented and consistent**.
 - ✅ **Validate input data** effortlessly to keep your APIs robust and secure.
 - 🛡 **Security first** approach, easy authorization with supplied check function.
+- 🧩 **Customize behavior** to your exact needs by extending or overriding the routes templates.
 - ⚡️ Choose Your Framework - seamlessly works with **Gin, Echo, Gorilla Mux, Chi, & Fiber** Rest frameworks.

 Gleece aims to make Go developers’ lives easier by seamlessly integrating API routes, validation, and documentation into a single cohesive workflow.